Cielquan/python_test-cielquan/CONTRIBUTING.rst

 For more specific testing and development environment setup we have several different ``nox`` sessions available.
 You can invoke them with ``nox -s <session>``.
-Some take additional arguments which need to be added at the end after a double dash and separated by a space like so: ``nox -s session -- arg1 arg2``.
+Some take additional arguments which need to be added at the end after a double dash and separated by a space like so: ``nox -s <session> -- arg1 arg2``.
 For local development and testing ``nox`` sessions are meant to be called from the development virtualenv.
-If a testing ``nox`` session is invoked without an active virtualenv ``tox`` is automatically invoked as a *virtualenv backend* to create a virtualenv and the session is then run inside it.
-You can force this behavior also by giving ``tox`` as an additional argument to ``nox``.
+If a testing ``nox`` session is invoked without an active virtualenv ``tox`` is automatically invoked as a *virtualenv backend* to create a virtualenv for the given task specificly and the session is then run inside it.
+You can force this behavior also by giving ``tox`` as an additional argument.

 ``nox`` testing sessions: